-Research infrastructures should have a research data management policy that offers guidelines and facilitates data management.
-This entails having clear instructions on how and where the produced data can be preserved for reasonable periods of time and on how the user should make the data available for and (re-)use.
-Data produced by the research infrastructure should be FAIR (findable, accessible, interoperable and re-usable).
+Research infrastructures should have a research data management policy that offers guidelines to staff and users and ensures the appropriate maintenance of research data.
+This entails having clear instructions on how and where the produced data can be preserved for reasonable periods of time and on how the user should make the data available for verification and (re-)use.1 Data produced by the research infrastructure should aim to be FAIR (findable, accessible, interoperable and re-usable)2.

 - What kinds of data are produced by or associated with the research infrastructure?

 - Give a rough estimate of the size of the data produced, for example per day, month or year.

 - Does your infrastructure use data quality control procedures or recommend these to users?
 If yes, please describe these procedures.

 - How are ownership and user rights agreed upon concerning research data?